manish-basargekar/moving-bento-grid/README.md

 # Moving bento grid demo

-This is a simple demo of moving bento grid animation on my [person site](https://mnsh.me/), countless people have asked the source code so I just open sourced the grid part.
+This is a simple demo of moving bento grid animation on my [personal site](https://mnsh.me/), countless people have asked the source code so I just open sourced the grid part.

 ## How it works?